JulianDeclercq/opendojo/README.md

 # OpenDojo

 Tekken 8 practice-mode tool.
 Save, share, and reload practice mode recordings recordings as portable drill files.

 A drill is a byte-perfect copy of Tekken's in-engine practice recording.
 Once loaded, the game plays it back exactly as if you'd just finished recording it yourself.

+I just wanted a way to download and load defense drills without needing to re-record them each time I loaded the game.

 ## Features

-- **Export** any combination of your 8 practice-mode recording slots to a shareable `.drill` text file
+- **Export** any combination of your 8 practice-mode recording slots to a shareable `.drill.txt` text file
 - **Import** drills back into your slots ("Add to empty slots" or "Replace all")
 - **Autosave per character**: opt in and your last recording is snapshotted